-Let's briefly summarize, following Molé: the development of labour regulation from the mid-1990s to the mid-2000s.
-By the beginning of the decades important privatizations and de-centralization of powers were required by the European Union.
-"Adjustments were made according to various features of Italy's demographics, such as the problem of pension spending, given the high ratio of elderly to working people".
-The issue of the "social cohesion", that is the "rallying point around which to forge policies for addressing economic and demographic trends related to aging, birthing and immigration", became one of the main discourses about the regulation of life and economy.
-That means that an overpopulation of elderly in the labour market, and, in general, in the demography of Italy, was one of the basis to approach problems connected to unemployment and productivity, or, better, competitiveness of Italy in the global economy.
+Let's briefly summarize, following Molé, 37 the development of labour regulation from the mid-1990s to the mid-2000s.
+By the beginning of the decades important privatizations and decentralization of powers were required by the European Union: "[a]djustments were made according to various features of Italy's demographics, such as the problem of pension spending, given the high ratio of elderly to working people".
+38 The issue of the "social cohesion", that is the "rallying point around which to forge policies for addressing economic and demographic trends related to ageing, birthing and immigration", 39 became one of the main discourses about regulation of life and economy.
+That means that an overpopulation of elderlies in the labour market, and, in general, in the demography of Italy, was one of the bases to approach problems connected to unemployment and productivity, or, better, competitiveness of Italy in the global economy.

 In 1992 the scala mobile, a tool to balance wages and the cost of life, was abolished.
-In 1997 Treu Law promoted forms of labour contract different from the fixed-term contract (Contratto a tempo indeterminato), opening the space for the flexibilization of work.
-After different requirements from E.U. to the Italian governments, to solve the problem of unemployment, in 2003 Berlusconi's government, right wing, passed the "White Book (Libro Bianco), also known as the Biagi Laws or Law 30, which was a series of policies to regulate Italy's labour market, encouraging corporatist agreements and increasing flexibility in the labour market through the creation of an array of new atypical and short-term employment contracts from consulting to leasing to internship."
-What is important for our understanding of the new organization of the labour is that the maternity rights disappeared or became very difficult to obtain in the neoliberal, flexible renovation of the labour market.
-It's true that maternity leave remains a right for the employee with the fixed-term contract.
+In 1997 Treu Law promoted forms of labour contract different from the fixed-term contract (Contratto a tempo indeterminato), opening the space for the flexibilization of labour.
+After different requirements from E.U. to Italian governments, aimed at solving the problem of unemployment, in 2003 Berlusconi's right wing government, approved the "White Book (Libro Bianco), also known as the Biagi Laws or Law 30, which was a series of policies to regulate Italy's labour market, encouraging corporatist agreements and increasing flexibility in the labour market through the creation of an array of new atypical and short-term employment contracts from consulting to leasing to internship", 40 writes Molé.
+What is important for our understanding of the new organization of labour as linked to